 Flint Energies Expansion Map

-The initial construction area will focus on unserved and underserved Flint Energies Members and will make service available to approximately 31,000 homes, businesses and institutions across nine counties, including Crawford, south Houston, Macon, Marion, Muscogee, Peach, Schley, Talbot and Taylor counties.
+The initial construction area focuses on unserved and underserved Flint Energies Members and will make service available to approximately 31,000 homes, businesses and institutions across nine counties, including Crawford, south Houston, Macon, Marion, Muscogee, Peach, Schley, Talbot and Taylor counties.

 The many benefits of streaming flexibility: